vivek65666/FUTURE_PE_01/outputs/homepage.md

 ## Final CTA

-### Your Hair Deserves a Thoughtful Approach
+### Ready to Explore Your Next Look?

-Start with a conversation, explore your options, and choose the service that fits your hair and beauty needs.
+Explore the available hair and beauty services and choose the option that best fits your needs.

 ### Primary CTA